Nina Vaca: Career

+In 2021, Vaca served as an advisor to special-purpose acquisition companies co-founded by Isabelle Freidheim that focused on increasing female leadership representation in public markets.

 Civic leadership and philanthropy

 Barack Obama appointed Vaca as a Presidential Ambassador for Global Entrepreneurship (PAGE) in 2014, an advisory group tasked with growing American entrepreneurship.
 In this capacity, Vaca traveled with secretary of commerce Penny Pritzker to Ghana in May 2014 to promote entrepreneurship globally.
 Vaca served as chairman of the United States Hispanic Chamber of Commerce from 2010 to 2012. and she is part of the 2016 Class of Henry Crown Fellows.